-6.89 A network of green corridors and tree-lined streets will connect a series of informal open spaces, including a main area of public open space positioned along the southern boundary to form a natural edge to the countryside.
-Sustainable drainage features, such as swales and attenuation basins, will be integrated into these spaces, delivering visual interest, biodiversity benefits, and climate resilience.
+6.90 Within the site, a network of green corridors and tree-lined streets will connect a series of informal open spaces, creating a permeable layout that supports active travel and enhances legibility.
+Sustainable drainage features, such as swales and attenuation basins, will be integrated as multifunctional landscape elements, delivering visual interest and biodiversity benefits.
+These spaces will link to existing Public Rights of Way and Camer Park, improving recreational access and reinforcing connections to the wider green infrastructure network.

-6.90 The strategy also introduces new habitats, including species-rich grassland and specimen trees, to diversify the landscape and enhance ecological connectivity.
-Public Rights of Way will be retained and improved, with new pedestrian and cycle links providing access to the wider network.
-Over time, the maturing landscape framework will soften built form, filter views, and create a high-quality setting that reflects local character and supports biodiversity net gain.
+6.91 The strategy also introduces new habitats, including orchard planting and species-rich grassland, to diversify the landscape and deliver measurable biodiversity net gain.
+Over time, the maturing landscape framework will soften built form, filter views, and create a high-quality, climate-resilient setting that reflects local character and enhances the sense of place.